caval-repository/xcl_nlp/parsers/Stanza/README.md

 # Stanza Models for Classical Armenian

-This directory contains Stanza models for Classical Armenian, including tokenizer, POS tagger, lemmatizer, and dependency parser.
+Stanza already includes official Classical Armenian (xcl) models as part of the library’s parsing models.
-The models have been trained on the UD_Classical_Armenian-CAVaL treebank (UD v2.14): https://universaldependencies.org/treebanks/xcl_caval/index.html.
+The models have been trained on the UD_Classical_Armenian-CAVaL treebank (UD v2.16): [https://universaldependencies.org/treebanks/xcl_caval/index.html.](https://universaldependencies.org/treebanks/xcl_caval/)

 See a detailed description of the models in [Kharatyan, Kocharov 2024](https://github.com/caval-repository/xcl_nlp/blob/main/Kharatyan_Kocharov_2024_xcl_parsers.pdf).